-A Well point system contains series of smaller diameter wells, installed by water jetting, rotary drilling, or augering techniques, connected by a header pipe that is further connected to a centrally located suction pump.
+A Well point system contains a series of smaller diameter wells, installed by water jetting, rotary drilling, or augering techniques, connected by a header pipe that is further connected to a centrally located suction pump.

 Dewatering is the operation carried out using a well-point system as they are applicable to a wide range of excavations and groundwater conditions.
 In many projects, dewatering of water plays an important role in deciding the overall completion period of the project.

 Many pump sets are available at a specific distance as per site requirements.
 For the well point dewatering system to be more efficient or effective, the ground strata require to generally be permeable to allow the well point to draw the groundwater.

 Read More: 10 Dewatering Methods in Construction

 Types of Well Point System

 The following are two main types of well point systems.

 - Single Level Well Point

 - Multi-Leve Well Point

 These systems are briefly described in the following;

-A Single level well point is prepared by 50 mm dia and 1 m long pipe.
+A Single level well point is prepared by a 50 mm dia and 1 m long pipe.
 It has perforations, which are protected with a fine screen to prevent clogging of silt particles in it.